USAID chief to step down, even as U.S. struggles with global pandemic

 Green's move will deprive the administration of an experienced official in one of the key U.S. agencies responsible for responding to the coronavirus pandemic.

+The Post said Green is expected to be replaced, at least temporarily, by deputy USAID administrator Bonnie Glick.
+USAID had no immediate comment on who would replace Green.

-Last month, President Donald Trump proposed deep cuts in foreign aid as part of a $4.8 trillion budget proposal for fiscal 2021.
+Last month Trump proposed deep cuts in foreign aid as part of a $4.8 trillion budget proposal for fiscal 2021.

 The Washington Post and an article in Politico at the end of last week said Green was expected to become president of Arizona State University's McCain Institute for International Leadership.
 The institute is named after the late U.S. Senator John McCain, with whom Trump did not always see eye to eye on foreign policy and other issues.